mkmiecik14/mmh/README.md

 Annual data for the ICSI (our CPP outcome measure) were pulled from Redcap using the API (`api-calls.R`) and preprocessed using `api-prepro.R`.
 As more participants complete their annual questionnaires, these data can be refreshed by running `api-calls.R`.

+Later longitudinal analyses were completed using `api-icsiplus-prepro.R` and `api-icsiplus-explore.R` where pelvic pain outcome was more comprehensively modeled.

+Sensory analyses were conducted in `sensory-analysis.R` and `sensory-analysis-explore.R`.
+Sensitivity analyses were conducted in `sensitivity-analyses-proc.R`.

 # MISC